 To break the cycle, you first need to acknowledge it.

-Let’s say you decide to create your own online business.
-Not because you have always dreamed about being self-employed but because you found a blog post about how much money a new blogger can make and want to make that kind of money.
+For example, maybe you decide to start an online business.
+Not because it’s your dream, but because you read a post about how much money bloggers make and want the same success.

 7. Disorganization